boulder-mate/bouldermate/README.md

 > React Native Social App for Rock Climbing and Bouldering

+## INSTALLATION

 This repository has a monorepo structure, where all components of the application can be found inside the `packages` folder.

-## INSTALLATION
+Once cloned, each package can be independently installed as per below.

 ### API